MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/install-winget-windows-iot.md

 1. Follow the [**Use winget**](/windows/package-manager/winget/#use-winget) documentation on instructions on how to search, install, configure, and uninstall applications with WinGet.

 > [!NOTE]
-> These instructions are adapted from the [original WinGet documentation](https://github.com/microsoft/winget-cli) targeting Windows desktop editions for Windows IoT Enterprise LTSC which does not have a Windows Store user experience.s.
-This copies many instructions from Zamiell's original discussion [here](https://github.com/microsoft/winget-cli/discussions/1956) and from MuradBuyukasik's repo [here](https://github.com/muradbuyukasik/winget-script).
+> These instructions are adapted from the [original WinGet documentation](https://github.com/microsoft/winget-cli) targeting Windows desktop editions for Windows IoT Enterprise LTSC which does not have a Windows Store user experience.
+These instructions also incorporate guidance [Zamiell's WinGet CLI repository discussion](https://github.com/microsoft/winget-cli/discussions/1956) and from [MuradBuyukasik's WinGet Scripts repository](https://github.com/muradbuyukasik/winget-script).

 ## More Resources